The Floured Table

 Nussecken (German nut corners) are triangular bar cookies that consists of a shortbread-like base, a layer of apricot jam, and a caramelized hazelnut topping.
 Each nussecke is finished by dipping the corners into dark chocolate.
-These bars are crunchy, chewy, nutty, sweet, fruity, buttery and chocolatey.
+These bars are crunchy, chewy and nutty.
+They're also sweet, fruity, buttery and chocolatey.

 Nussecken are a classic German cookie.
 They're very popular at Christmas time, especially at the traditional German Christmas markets.
 You can also find them in bakeries year round.